NewsLocal News

 and last updated

 COLUMBUS, Ohio — A violent street takeover paralyzed the city of Cleveland the weekend of Sept.
 28 and 29.
 One week later, the City of Columbus had a massive crackdown on illegal street racing.
-Operation Burnout in Columbus nabbed nearly two hundred people in one night.
+Operation Burnout in Columbus nabbed nearly 200 people in one night.
 News 5 Investigators traveled to Columbus to see how the city pulled off the mass arrests.

 "We’re going out of our way really to send a message," said Columbus City Attorney Zach Klein.